jafingerhut/dolly/README.md

               clojure.tools.nrepl.transport  [6]

      [ rest of output omitted for brevity ]

-The lines beginning with numbers represent the first time a particular namespace appears in the output.
-No leading number means the namespace appears somewhere earlier in the output.

-Indented lines indicate dependencies, with indent level showing nested dependencies.
-For example, `clojure.tools.nrepl` (leading number 4) requires or uses namespaces `clojure.tools.nrepl.misc` and `clojure.tools.nrepl.transport` directly.
-`clojure.tools.nrepl.transport` in turn requires or uses namespace `clojure.tools.nrepl.bencode` and `clojure.tools.nrepl.misc` directly.

-If there is a number in square brackets at the end of a line, it means that the namespace had one or more children shown earlier, and the number is the leading number on the line where it was first shown.
-The descendents of a namespace are shown only once, the first time the namespace is shown.
-Above, everywhere where `clojure.tools.nrepl.middleware` is shown, it is followed by 3 in brackets (except the first time).

-If there is no leading number and no following number in brackets, it means the namespace was shown earlier, but it had no children shown.
-For example, `clojure.tools.nrepl.misc` appears multiple times in the output above, but never has a number after it because it has no children shown.

 You may also use the long form 'namespaces' instead of 'ns'.
 The default behavior is: